omunite215/Project_HippoCraft/README.md

 - Implementing Auth-Flow
 - Trpc Setup
 - Finishing our auth flow
-- sending a sign-up verification email
+- Sending a sign-up verification email
-- proper error handling & finishing auth
+- Proper error handling & finishing auth
-- making our navbar trully dynamic -
+- Making our navbar trully dynamic -
 - How to architect data models
+- Modelling our data and enabling uploads